-The University has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, transportation and working accommodations, if reasonably available.
-The University will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the UIPD or the Indianapolis Metropolitan Police Department.
-Students and employees should contact the Office for Human Resources or the Office of Student Affairs.
+The University has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services on and/or off-campus as well as additional remedies to prevent contact between a complainant and a respondent such as housing, academic, transportation, and working accommodations, if reasonably available.
+The University will make such accommodations if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the UIPD or the Indianapolis Metropolitan Police Department.
+Students and employees should contact the Title IX Coordinator in the Office of Student Affairs.